Beyond Fact Retrieval: Episodic Memory for RAG with Generative Semantic Workspaces: Results and Discussion

 \textbf{ Scalability on EpBench-2000}: To assess the scalability of our method, we evaluate GSW on the EpBench-2000 dataset, which increases the corpus size by 10 fold.
 The results, presented in Table \ref{tab:epbench_2000_short}, show that GSW maintains its performance lead by achieving an overall F1-score of 0.773, which is \textbf{15\% higher} than the strongest baseline (embedding RAG), and \textbf{22\% higher} than other structured RAG methods.
-Thus, GSW’s advantages in recall and reasoning persist even at a significantly larger scale.
-Due to space constraints, the full breakdown table by cue category is provided in \textbf{Appendix F}.

-\textbf{Token Efficiency:} Beyond query performance, GSW demonstrates substantial improvements in token efficiency, as detailed in Table \ref{tab:token_cost_comparison_final}, which presents the average number of context tokens supplied to the LLM per query, and the corresponding cost for all compared methods.
+Thus, GSW’s advantages in recall and reasoning persist even at a significantly larger scale. \textbf{Token Efficiency:} Beyond query performance, GSW demonstrates substantial improvements in token efficiency, as detailed in Table \ref{tab:token_cost_comparison_final}, which presents the average number of context tokens supplied to the LLM per query, and the corresponding cost for all compared methods.
 GSW achieves a remarkable \textbf{51\%} reduction in token usage when compared to the next most token-efficient baseline (GraphRAG).
 This advantage is even more pronounced when compared to stronger performing baselines such as Embedding RAG and HippoRAG2, against which GSW offers a token reduction of nearly \textbf{59\%}.
-GSW's efficient approach to query resolution contributes to the reduction in token count: Rather than passing entire chapters or raw document chunks, GSW utilizes its semantic structure to generate entity-specific summaries (Prompt in \textbf{Appendix A}), thereby providing only targeted query-specific information to the LLM as illustrated in \textbf{Appendix C}.
+GSW's efficient approach to query resolution contributes to the reduction in token count: Rather than passing entire chapters or raw document chunks, GSW utilizes its semantic structure to generate entity-specific summaries, thereby providing only targeted query-specific information to the LLM.
 This focused contextual information also reduces hallucinations as supported by the GSW's leading performance in the `0 Cues' category, where no matching cues are present in the source document.

-Several additional \textbf{ablation studies} are presented in \textbf{Appendix F}, including the removal of identifier types (e.g., temporal and spatial tags), evaluations on a shortened version of the EpBench dataset, and comparisons across different retrieval strategies.
+Several additional \textbf{ablation studies} are presented in the full version, including the removal of identifier types (e.g., temporal and spatial tags), evaluations on a shortened version of the EpBench dataset, and comparisons across different retrieval strategies.
 These experiments highlight the contribution of each component in the GSW architecture and underscore the importance of principled memory querying.
-For qualitative insights into GSW's behavior and outputs, see \textbf{Appendix D}.
+For qualitative insights into GSW's behavior and outputs, see the full version.